Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-gearing-up/text.md

 }
 ```
 &nbsp;
 After we import the contracts, we can now make a variable that will reference to a contract instance, for this we need to know the *Contract Name*, this name is defined after the keyword *contract*.
-To refet to both *Setup* and *GearingUp* with their respective deployed address we can do this
+To refet to both *Setup* and *GearingUp* with their respective deployed address we can do this &nbsp;
+&nbsp;

 ```solidity
 contract Exploit{